mallorca turistas

 Es Baluard

-Es Baluard is a leading museum of modern and contemporary art in Mallorca.
-Its main building, located on the old city walls at number 10, Porta de Santa Catalina, was inaugurated on 30th January 2004.
-With a total area of 5,000 square metres, half of which is dedicated to exhibitions, this space is distributed over three floors connected by ramps, skylights and large interior windows.
+Es Baluard is a renowned museum of both Modern and Contemporary Art in Mallorca.
+Its main building, located on the old city walls at Porta de Santa Catalina number 10, was inaugurated on the 30th of January 2004.
+With a total surface area of 5,000 square metres, half of which are used for exhibitions, this space is distributed over three floors connected by ramps, skylights and large interior windows.

-The diversity of artistic expression at Es Baluard includes not only painting, but also sculpture, photography, video, installation and works on paper.
+The diversity of artistic expressions at Es Baluard includes not only works of painting, but also sculpture, photography, video, installation and works on paper.

 In addition to its exhibitions, Es Baluard has additional spaces that enrich the cultural experience.
-El Aljub, a former 17th century cistern transformed into an exhibition hall, and Les Arcs, a space for the exchange of ideas and work between citizens’ groups and social entities, are just a few examples.
+Some examples are El Aljub, a former 17th century cistern transformed into an exhibition hall, and Les Arcs, a space dedicated to the exchange of ideas and works between civic associations and social entities.

-The Mirador offers an exceptional panoramic view of the Cathedral, the Paseo Marítimo and the Puig de Sant Pere neighbourhood.
-Likewise, the open-air terrace on the old Aljub, together with the wall tower, provides an impressive setting for open-air events.
+Its Mirador (viewing platform) offers an exceptional panoramic view of the Cathedral, Paseo Marítimo and Puig de Sant Pere neighbourhood.
+Likewise, the open-air terrace on the old Aljub, together with the wall’s tower, provides an impressive setting for open-air events.

-For gastronomy lovers, the Es Baluard restaurant, located on the city wall, offers a culinary experience that also pays homage to the art of good food, with magnificent views over the bay of Palma.
+Es Baluard restaurant is the perfect option for “foodies”.
+Located right on the old city wall, it offers a culinary experience that also pays homage to the art of cooking, paired together with magnificent views over Palma Bay.

-Although the entrance fee is not 100% free, on Fridays they have a promotion where visitors can choose the price of admission.
+Although the entrance is not 100% free, on Fridays there’s a special offer in which visitors can choose the price of admission.

-Get cultured in Mallorca with this museum full of unique works of art, a benchmark of contemporary art and find the ideal accommodation at Ideal Property Mallorca.
+Discover the culture of Mallorca in this museum full of unique works of art, and find your perfect accommodation at Ideal Property Mallorca.

 Es Baluard